redaelhail/portfolio/content/blog/radar_signal_processing/index.md

 <p>These parameters directly influence the Doppler resolution, which can be calculated using the following formula:<code>v = &lambda; / (2 &middot; T<sub>f</sub>)</code> where <code>T<sub>f</sub></code> is the frame time.
 Additionally, the maximum Doppler value is determined by:<code>v<sub>max</sub> = &lambda; / (4 &middot; T<sub>c</sub>)</code>.
 The relationship between frame time and chirp duration is given by <code>T<sub>f</sub> = N &middot; T<sub>c</sub></code>, where <code>N</code> is the number of chirps and <code>T<sub>c</sub></code> is the duration of a single chirp.</p>

-It is important to choose the right values of the parameters defined above, because they directly define the 4 defining parameters of any application: Doppler and range resolution and maximum range and Doppler values.
+<p>It is important to choose the right values of the parameters defined above, because they directly define the 4 defining parameters of any application: Doppler and range resolution and maximum range and Doppler values.</p>

 <h2 id="Virtual antenna"> Antenna Array </h2>